magento/devdocs/guides/v2.0/migration/migration-tool-internal-spec.md

 ### Delta migration mode

-After main migration some data could have been added to DB of Magento 1 e.g. by customers on store-front.
-To track this data, database triggers are setup for tables in the beginning of main migration.
-If some extension has its own tables that need to be tracked for changing its data - then a developer should:
+After main migration, additional data could have been added to the Magento 1 database (for example, by customers on storefront).
+To track this data, database triggers should be set up for tables in the beginning of migration process.

-1. add these tables into deltalog.xml file
-2. create its own delta class which extends Migration\App\Step\AbstractDelta
-3. add name of this class to config.xml into delta mode section
+For detailed steps, see [Migrate data created by 3rd party extensions]({{page.baseurl}}migration/migration-migrate-delta.html#migrate-delta-external-extensions).

 <h2 id="data-sources">Data Sources</h2>